sithumsamaraweera/JAVA-OOP-LEARNING-SERIES/03-Constructor(lec2).md

 Constructor
-    Constructors are use to initialize an object.
+    are use to initialize an object.
 * Normal Constructor
 Normal Constructors are excute by using pre deterime values or  default values.
 Example: